BeryllPradanaRamadhan/BeryllPradanaRamadhan/README.md

 </div>

 # About Me
-I'm a Computer Science and Engineering Student.
+I'm a Computer Science and Informatics Engineering Student.
 --
-* 🙆‍♂️My fullname is Beryll Pradana Ramadhan.
+* 🙆‍♂️ My fullname is Beryll Pradana Ramadhan.
 * 👀 I’m interested in Computers and Sciences.
 * 🏫 I'm currently studying Frontend Web and Backend Developer at Dicoding Indonesia.
-* 📚I'm currently learning everything about Frontend and Backend technologies.😅
+* 📚 I'm currently learning everything about Frontend and Backend technologies.😅
-* 💪Future Goals: Learn more technologies - Never stop creating new ideas.
+* 💪 Future Goals: Learn more technologies - Never stop creating new ideas.

 ## Let's Connect with me😉👍